FarronF/limerick-council-meetings/meetings/2015/09/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 20th July 2015.md

 develop this area as a focal point in the city and the need to remove weed growth before

-the lake area was lost.---
+the lake area was lost.
+---
 9

 **REPLY:**